 Wedges can be used with a full swing from anywhere inside 150 yards for most golfers.
 Professional golfers can hit their pitching wedge around 150 yards with their swing speed and use the club in chipping situations around the green.

 Chippers place the ball on a low, shallow arc that helps the ball reach the green quickly to encourage forward roll to the cup.

 In contrast, wedges can be used with an open face that allows golfers to slide underneath the golf ball at impact to pop up the golf ball to clear hazards and bunkers.
-This shot height also creates backspin for shot-stopping power on the greens for better short game control.
+This shot height also creates a backspin for shot-stopping power on the greens for better short game control.

 How to Choose the Best Golf Chipper

 It has a lie angle that allows the golfer to place it flat on the ground at address.
-Most golfers use forward press, meaning they move their hands forward, when chipping with an iron or wedge, but the chipper is built to slide underneath the golf ball for crisper contact and more reliable results.
+Most golfers use the forward press, meaning they move their hands forward when chipping with an iron or wedge, but the chipper is built to slide underneath the golf ball for crisper contact and more reliable results.

 The loft of a chipper runs anywhere from 30-37 degrees.
 This loft range is equivalent to a 7-iron or 8-iron.
 Most amateurs use these two irons when chipping off the green due to the low shot height and ability to create forward roll.